The stage of a cancer tells you about its size and whether it has spread. Doctors use the number staging system and the TNM staging system.

-Stage 4A means the tumour is smaller than 4cm across and is still within the thyroid gland.
-It hasn't spread to nearby lymph nodes or to other parts of the body (TNM staging T4a, N0, M0).
+Stage 4A means the tumour is any size and inside the thyroid gland.
+It hasn't spread to nearby

-- is less than 4cm across, hasn't grown outside the thyroid gland and has only spread to nearby lymph nodes, but hasn't spread to other parts of the body (TNM staging T1-3a, Any N, M0)
+- the tumour hasn't grown outside the thyroid gland.
+It has spread to nearby lymph nodes but not to other parts of the body.
+In TNM staging this is the same as T1-3a, N1, M0.

-Stage 4C means the cancer has spread to other parts of the body (TMN staging, Any T, Any N, M1).
+Stage 4C means the cancer has spread to other parts of the body, such as distant lymph nodes, the lungs or bones.
+In TNM staging this is the same as any T, any N, M1.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: